magnars/catenate/README.md

  - **Minification?**

-   This middleware doesn't concern itself with minification, but there are options:
+   This middleware doesn't concern itself with minification.
+If you need it, I suggest using a specialized middleware after this one.

-   - since the configuration takes tuples of filenames and content-producing functions, adding minification can be done there.

-   - minification can be added as another middleware.

  - **Compiling?**